COVID-19 Procedures and Protocols

 Cuesta College Children's Center and Lab Schools Health and Illness Policy

 The Cuesta College Children's Center and Lab School is a place for children to learn, grow, explore and engage.
-In order for everyone in our classrooms (both children and adults) to participate in our daily experiences we require everyone in our programs to work together to ensure that illness stays out of the classrooms.
-Children may not attend school while they are ill, or have any symptoms that could be contagious.
+For everyone in our classrooms (both children and adults) to participate in our daily experiences, we require everyone in our programs to work together to ensure that illness stays out of the classrooms.
+Children may not attend school while they are ill or have any symptoms that could be contagious.

 Children will not be able to attend school if they:

-*have been taking an antibiotic for 24 hours or less.
+- have been taking antibiotics for 24 hours or less.

-*have pink-eye/conjunctivitis.
-Must have been on medication for at least 24 hours.
+- have pinkeye/conjunctivitis.
+Must be on medication for at least 24 hours prior to returning.

 ***Please notify us at once if your child is diagnosed with a communicable disease (head lice, chicken pox, whooping cough, croup, hand, foot and mouth etc.).
 Certain circumstances require us to notify the San Luis Obispo County Dept of Public Health and/or Community Care Licensing.

 ***If your child is absent from illness for three or more days, we may require verification from a doctor that your child is no longer contagious.

 When Your Child Becomes Ill while in our Program:

 During the enrollment process you are required to fill out an Emergency Information Form.
 This form provides us with contact information for those that you permit to pick up your child from school.
 In the event of illness, we will attempt to reach the parents first and foremost.
 If that is not possible emergency contacts will be called.
 We do expect that an adult from the emergency contact makes every effort to pick up an ill child immediately upon notification.